micmejia/bible-dump/AMPC/Luke/Luke 1.md

-And he will [himself] go before Him in the spirit and power of Elijah, to turn back the hearts of the fathers to the children, and the disobedient _and_ incredulous _and_ unpersuadable to the wisdom of the upright [which is [^m]the knowledge and holy love of the will of God]--in order to make ready for the Lord a people [perfectly] prepared [in spirit, [^n]adjusted and disposed and placed in the right moral state].
+And he will [himself] go before Him in the spirit and power of Elijah, to turn back the hearts of the fathers to the children, and the disobedient _and_ incredulous _and_ unpersuadable to the wisdom of the upright [which is the knowledge and holy love of the will of God]--in order to make ready for the Lord a people [perfectly] prepared [in spirit, adjusted and disposed and placed in the right moral state].